HazMatHatter/HazMatHatter/README.md

 - 👋 Hi, I’m @St3754ats97
 - 👀 I’m interested in ... moving up from beginner.
 I want to learn as much as I can.
-- 🌱 I’m currently learning ... java.
+- 🌱 I’m currently learning ... python.
 - 💞️ I’m looking to collaborate on ... nothing yet.
 - 📫 How to reach me ... new phone who dis?